1npo/frigate/README.md

 >[!NOTE]
 > This is a proof-of-concept.
 It's written in Python with Textual for the user interface, because I write Python for a living and Textual is the only GUI framework I'm familiar with.
 It's runs in a terminal, or can be run as a web server and played in your browser.
 This isn't an optimal user experience for a game.
 >
 > Writing this POC will let me flesh out the idea, fix issues with balancing and synergies, and figure out an optimal application design.
-If it ends up being fun and worth the effort, I plan to rewrite it in Kotlin with libGDX so it can run natively on desktop and mobile, and make it available in app stores.
+If it ends up being fun and worth the effort, I plan to rewrite in Kotlin with libGDX so it can run natively on desktop and mobile, give it lore and a story, polish the UI, and make it available in app stores.

 ## Contents